yochaigal/cairn/wip/2e/forest-seeds.md

 - **Sign**: Covered in vines.
 In red letters it says: "No Hunting Here.
 Harsh penalties."
   - The witch cast a spell of protection over this place.
 If an animal is killed here by anyone capable of speech, their killer immediately turns to stone (no save).
   - Nothing dangerous  will follow the party into this part of the wood.
 The sounds of birds and
-- **Wire**: Encircles a small, shrivelled garden.
+- **Wire**: Encircles a small, shriveled garden.
 A vine-covered stone statue a young hunter stands in the middle.
   - The shocked-looking hunter (a victim of the clearing's spell) holds a limp rabbit upside-down, a knife held to its throat.

 #### Inside the Hut